-Learn how to create a splash screen for your Expo project and other best practices.
+Learn how to add a splash screen and app icon to your Expo project.

 A splash screen, also known as a launch screen, is the first screen a user sees when they open your app.
 It stays visible while the app is loading.
 You can also control the behavior of when a splash screen disappears by using the native SplashScreen API.

-After creating your splash screen, export it as a .png and save it in the assets directory.
-Currently, only .png images are supported.
+Note: Currently, only .png images are supported to use as a splash screen icon in an Expo project.
 If you use another image format, making a production build of your app will fail.

 {